ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_starting_hosted/guide.en-ca.md

 ### Step 6: Configuring collaborative features (optional)

-Now that your Hosted Exchange service is configured and fully functional, you can set up the service’s collaborative features in your [OVH Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external}.
+Now that your Hosted Exchange service is configured and fully functional, you can set up the service’s collaborative features in your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external}.
 You can use these features to create resources (meeting rooms, equipment, etc.), groups, and much more.

-To enable these features, select the Hosted Exchange service concerned in your  [OVH Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external}, then choose from the tabs that show which action will be carried out.
+To enable these features, select the Hosted Exchange service concerned in your  [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca){.external}, then choose from the tabs that show which action will be carried out.

 ![Collaborative features](images/first-steps-hosted-exchange-intro-to-functions.png){.external}